murraygoodwin/Beanio/README.md

 #  Beanio

+## Overview
+Beanio is a demo of a simple coffee shop finding app, completed for a job application, that pulls nearby coffee shops from the FourSquare API and presents them in an MVP style interface.

-## FourSquare credentials
+## Adding your FourSquare credentials
-Please add your FourSquare credentials in the 'Credentials.swift' file.
+To test the demo, please add your own FourSquare credentials in the 'Credentials.swift' file under Managers > FoursquareAPI > Credentials.swift.

 ## Approach
 I broke the project down into steps on a Trello board, which allowed me to track progress over time and prioritise my work accordingly.